dimuls/fluffy-perceptron/README.md

 There is one main.hs file available to run.
 In main function you can see perceptron initialization, training and using for XOR problem solving.

-You can run main.hs like this:
+You can run main.hs in the following way:
 ```
 $ runhaskell main.hs
 ```

 # Dependencies
-You need to install random-extras package like this:
+You need to install random-extras package:
 ```
 $ cabal install random-extras
 ```